+Marten & Co (which is authorised and regulated by the Financial Conduct Authority) was paid to produce this note on Sareum Holdings Plc.

+This note is for information purposes only and is not intended to encourage the reader to deal in the security or securities mentioned within it.

-This marketing communication has been prepared for Sareum Holdings Plc by Marten & Co (which is authorised and regulated by the Financial Conduct Authority) and is non-independent research as defined under Article 36 of the Commission Delegated Regulation (EU) 2017/565 of 25 April 2016 supplementing the Markets in Financial Instruments Directive (MIFID).
-It is intended for use by investment professionals as defined in article 19 (5) of the Financial Services Act 2000 (Financial Promotion) Order 2005.
-Marten & Co is not authorised to give advice to retail clients and, if you are not a professional investor, or in any other way are prohibited or restricted from receiving this information, you should disregard it.
-The note does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it with our internal code of good conduct, will refrain from doing so for the period from which they first obtained the information necessary to prepare the note until one month after the note's publication.
+Marten & Co is not authorised to give advice to retail clients.
+The research does not have regard to the specific investment objectives financial situation and needs of any specific person who may receive it.

+The analysts who prepared this note are not constrained from dealing ahead of it but, in practice, and in accordance with our internal code of good conduct, will refrain from doing so for the period from which they first obtained the information necessary to prepare the note until one month after the note's publication.
 Nevertheless, they may have an interest in any of the securities mentioned within this note.

-The note has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
-The analysts who prepared this note are not constrained from dealing ahead of it but, in practice, and in accordance